 There are two commonly used methods to calculate the mortgage constant.
 The first simply divides annual debt service by the total loan amount.
 The second allows you to calculate the mortgage constant for any loan amount by solving for the payment based on a loan amount of $1.
 Let’s take a look at both methods.

-Since the mortgage constant is simply the ratio of annual debt service to the total loan amount, this calculation is just simple division.
-In this case we take $85,972 / $1,000,000 to get a mortgage constant of 0.085972.
-As a percentage this would be 8.5972%.
+Since the mortgage constant is simply the ratio of annual debt service to the total loan amount, this calculation is just a simple division.
+In this case, we take $85,972 / $1,000,000 to get a mortgage constant of 0.085972.
+As a percentage, this would be 8.5972%.

-When we solve for payment we get 0.007164.
-Since this is a monthly payment we can multiply by 12 to get an annual mortgage constant of .085972.
+When we solve for payment, we get 0.007164.
+Since this is a monthly payment, we can multiply by 12 to get an annual mortgage constant of .085972.
 Notice this is the same 8.5972% mortgage constant we found above.
-Two different approaches that will result in the same result.
+So, we have two different approaches to calculate the mortgage constant that will give us the same result.

 Mortgage Constant Example: Band of Investment